cb-geo/docker-lem/README.md

 * Voro++

 # Using the docker image
-* The docker image can be used directly from the Docker Hub or Quay.io
+* The docker image can be used directly from Quay.io or Docker Hub
-* Pull the docker image `docker pull cbgeo/lem` or `docker pull quay.io/cbgeo/lem`
+* Pull the docker image `docker pull quay.io/cbgeo/lem` or `docker pull cbgeo/lem`
 * To launch the `cbgeo/ca-abm`  docker container, run `docker run -ti cbgeo/lem:latest /bin/bash` or `docker run -ti quay.io/cbgeo/lem:latest /bin/bash`

 # To login as root